Is Mediation Right For You?

 First, think about what issues you want to try and mediate; (1) child custody/decision making and parenting time; (2) financial issues; or (3) both.
 Courts require parties to resolve their child related disputes first; therefore, many parties will mediate such issues first before turning to the financial issues.

 Second, think about whether you want your attorney to attend mediation with you (if you have one).
-Typically, both parties will either attend mediation with their attorneys, or both parties will attend without them.
+Typically, both parties will either attend mediation with their divorce attorneys in Chicago, or both parties will attend without them.
 Keep in mind that although some mediators are attorneys, they cannot give you any legal advice at the mediation.
 Rather, they will assist both parties in determining their needs and interests and in reaching a resolution.
 Regardless of whether your attorney participates in mediation with you, he or she should prepare with you in advance, answer all of your questions, and support you throughout the mediation process.

 Third, think about what you need to know before you can attend mediation.
 The mediation will be much more successful if both parties show up prepared, not only with their positions, but also with any information or documents the other party may require such as current bank account statements, paystubs, tax returns, etc. Keep in mind that neither party can, or should, agree to a settlement without being fully informed.